 In his review of Notes, Richard Brody writes that in fact D’Ambrose’s intellectualism is a “comedic mask”, and his true subject is “the mysteries that elude dialectics and disputations” that is, the true subject, again, is something ineffable.
 However, despite all its ellipses, its so called ‘incompleteness’, the movie is absolutely clear.
 Phil Coldiron writes, “[h]is position is that, given the world, it is the tendency of those who see themselves as the leading edge of culture today to do nothing other than squander it.”
 I would agree but only add that both Instagram and Notes are further proof of this squandering.

 The DVD of Liability Crisis, Richard Brody’s first feature, a film which bears more than a passing resemblance to the look of Notes, contains an ‘original version’ of his film, a 57 minute cut.
 In the original version there is a bizarre scene that unfolds as such: Paul asks a black co-worker, “What do you do?”
-She talks about how she is a filmmaker, and when taking a filmmaker course in college, her fellow white students would ask “How did you come up with this, how did you put one image next to the other?”
+She talks about how she is a filmmaker, and when taking a filmmaker course in college, her fellow students who count-as-white would ask “How did you come up with this, how did you put one image next to the other?”
 To which she replies: “I couldn’t say how, it wasn’t a rational process, I didn’t think about why I should do it, I just did it, I just did what felt right.
 They weren’t satisfied with that, the teacher wasn’t satisfied with that.
 That’s the difference between black people and white people.
 White people do things in an orderly, logical, rational manner.
 They think things out step by step, they… just 1 2 3 4.
 But black people, black people go with what feels right.
 They go with it.
 They go with the flow.”

-Today I think it is an imperative to reclaim rationality against this tired image of reason itself being white, since even the pseudo-emancipatory idea that people of colour are beyond reason is itself its own colonialist fantasy.
+Today I think it is an imperative to reclaim rationality against this tired image of reason itself counting-as-white, since even the pseudo-emancipatory idea that people of colour are beyond reason is itself its own colonialist fantasy.
 The resurrection of reason should be decoupled by that other tired myth from the 20th century, that reason itself is totalitarian, when in fact it teaches that all claims are potentially revisable, and that we are responsible for what we think and do.
 Film theory can become a tool that is part of, and theorizes, the possibility of new workflows, new recipes, since criticism today is just networking plus an academic index of styles deemed worthy of repeating.
 This desire for a style over a look is just a redundant call for an American individualism fearful of getting lost in a world in which they are technologically illiterate.
 The reduction of all looks and automation to either neoliberal economics or art subtracted from any idea of tradition shows an inability to repurpose or rethink the given, and thus all that is left is to leap back to a given tradition.
 One should strive to be a little more creative than that.
 It’s a bad look.